btschwartz12/TextGPT/README.md

     Optional flag that will send the message without confirmation.

 (--mode) [MODE]:
     Modification mode for your message.
-Default is romantic, but check out prompts.json to see the modes the tool actually uses.Default is ROMANTIC.
+Check out prompts.json to see the modes the tool actually uses, as well as the default.

 HELP:
 (--show-modes):